 The PSAT/NMSQT is a standardized test that 11th graders (and some 10th graders) take in October.
 Like the SAT, it measures the knowledge and skills in reading, writing, and math students learn in the classroom—the same knowledge and skills your child needs to succeed in college and career.

-- The primary test date for the 2018 PSAT/NMSQT is Wednesday, October 10.
+- The primary date for the 2021 PSAT/NMSQT was Wednesday, October 13, while some students took the test on Saturday, October 16 or Tuesday, October 26.
 See more PSAT/NMSQT test dates.

 - The PSAT/NMSQT has three parts: the Reading Test, the Writing and Language Test, and the Math Test.
-See sample PSAT/NMSQT questions.
+See what's on the test.

 - PSAT/NMSQT scores are available online in December.
 Here's how your child can see their scores.